dandevri/cod.es/MDN/javascript-first-steps.md

 This requires a mixture of hard work, experience with the programming syntax, and practice.

 Break up a brief in small steps, actionable tasks.

+Functions are reusable blocks of code that you can write once and then you can reuse.

+'Events' are actions that happen in the browser.
+In response we can run blocks of code.

+It listens for an event 'event listeners' and blocks of code 'event handlers' are run in response of firing.

+In JavaScript everything is an object.
+An object is a collection of related functionality stored in a single grouping.

+The browser contains a couple of built-in objects.

+For example: `document.querySelector` querySelector is a method of the document object.

+## What went wrong?

+Two main types of errors:

+* Syntax errors: basically spelling errors.
+Most of the time error messages in console.
+* Logic errors: syntax is correct but code gives incorrect results.
+No error message in console.

+**Fixing syntax errors:**
+Console gives error messages whenever there is a syntax error inside the JavaScript engine.

+**Common Errors:**
+* missing ; before statement
+* missing ) after argument list
+* missing: after property id
+* missing } after function body
+* unterminated string literal

+## Storing the information you need
+Variable is a cointer vor a value. *Variables aren't the values themselves; they are containers for values.
+You can think of them being like little cardboard boxes that you can store things in.*

+Don't confuse a variable that exists but has no value defined with a variable that doesn't exist at all — they are very different things.

+Naming a variable has some specific conventions.

+There are different types of date we can store in variables.
+In JS you don't have to declare variable types.

+* numbers: integers or floats
+* string; pieces of text
+* booleans; true / false
+* arrays; single object that contains multiple values.
+Acces with index. zero-based.
+* objects: models a real life object.

+**Loose typing:**
+Don't need to specify what data type a variable will contain.